Duration of El Niño and La Niña: Mechanisms and Predictability

 To investigate the potential predictability of El Niño duration based on the onset timing, I conducted a suite of perfect model forecasts using the CESM1 (i.e., use CESM1 to predict itself).
 The CESM1 successfully predict the termination of April-onset El Niño but the continuation of September-onset El Niño.

 Wu, X., Y. M. Okumura, and P. N. DiNezio, 2019: Predictability of El Niño Duration based on the Onset Timing.
-Journal of Climate. under review.
+Journal of Climate. revised.

 For El Niño events that onset in April and September selected from the CESM control simulation, 30-member ensemble forecasts are generated by initializing the CESM1 with the same oceanic conditions in the onset month and perturbed atmospheric conditions.